donnatchris/philosophers-42/readme.md

 	- src/ directory for main files of the project
 	- utils/ directory for secondary files
 	- include/ directory for headers
+   	- Makefile (with rules: make clean fclean re)
 - philo_bonus/ directory with files for the bonus part
 	- src/ directory for main files of the project
 	- utils/ directory for secondary files
 	- include/ directory for headers
+	- Makefile (with rules: make bonus clean fclean re)
 - test/ directory fot tests files
-- Makefile (with rules: make bonus clean fclean re)
 - readme.md for quick explanation and main commands of the project

+Note that each part has its own directory with its own Makefile.

 ## DOCUMENTATION: